-3.2.
+3.3.
 FUSES

-- 3.2.1.
-Install fuses in fuse holders just before energizing. - 3.2.2.
-Insure that fuses and holders are perfectly matched. - 3.2.3.
-Insure that the right fuse is used to protect the corresponding circuit. - 3.2.4.
+- 3.3.1.
+Install fuses in fuse holders just before energizing. - 3.3.2.
+Insure that fuses and holders are perfectly matched. - 3.3.3.
+Insure that the right fuse is used to protect the corresponding circuit. - 3.3.4.
 Store the spare fuses in an orderly manner

-3.3.
+3.4.
 IDENTIFICATION

-3.3.1.
-Identify switches, as to equipment served, with engraved laminated phenolic name plates.

 - 3.4.1.
+Identify all disconnects as to equipment served, with engraved laminated phenolic name plates. - 3.4.2.
+Provide fully printed/laminated directories for the breaker panels/load centers.

+- 3.5.1.
 Perform in accordance with the manufacturer's recommendations.
-In addition, include the following: - 3.4.2.
-Visual Inspection and Tests: - 3.4.2.1.
-Compare equipment nameplate data with specifications and approved shop drawings. - 3.4.2.2.
-Inspect physical, electrical, and mechanical condition. - 3.4.2.3.
-Verify tightness of accessible bolted electrical connections by calibrated torquewrench method. - 3.4.3.
+In addition, include the following: - 3.5.2.
+Visual Inspection and Tests: - 3.5.2.1.
+Compare equipment nameplate data with specifications and approved shop drawings. - 3.5.2.2.
+Inspect physical, electrical, and mechanical condition. - 3.5.2.3.
+Verify tightness of accessible bolted electrical connections by calibrated torquewrench method. - 3.5.3.
 Vacuum-clean enclosure interior.
 Clean enclosure exterior.

-3.5.
+3.6.
 SPARE PARTS

-3.5.1.
+3.6.1.
 Two weeks prior to the final inspection, furnish one complete set of spare fuses for each fused disconnect switch installed on the project.
-Deliver to the Client
+Deliver to the Board representative.